Welcome to Corner Kitchen

-Since early times this house has been associated with food.
-In the 1930's, Charles Jennings occupied the house and started a restaurant known as "The Biltmore Café", which evolved into the now-famous "Hot Shot."
-For most of the last twenty years 3 Boston Way has been operated as a restaurant.
-We love the beauty and warmth of these lovely homes so carefully designed and built over a century ago.
+Since early times, our house has been associated with food.
+In the 1930s, Charles Jennings lived in the house and started a restaurant known as The Biltmore Café, near the train station, which evolved into the famous Hot Shot.
+For most of the past thirty years, 3 Boston Way has been operated as a restaurant.
+We love the beauty and warmth of these lovely homes that were so carefully designed and built more than a century ago.
 We hope to share some of that with you and enhance your enjoyment of the village.